Green Purse Gum Snout Moth

 The species is unusual as the Caterpillar uses green silk to make its cocoon, which it hangs from a twig of the foodplant.

 The adult moths have brown wings with faint darker markings, including a darker spot near the centre of each forewing.
 The hindwings tend to orange.
+At rest, the hindwings protrude from under the forewings.

 The males are smaller than, and have similar coloration to, the females, but have forewings that have a concave margin, and less obvious darker markings, except for the forewing dark spot.
 The males have feathery antennae, and the females have thread-like antennae.
 The females have a much fatter abdomen.
 The wingspan of the males is about 5 cms.
 The wingspan of the females is about 7 cms.